-- 1 teaspoon kosher salt
+- 1 tsp kosher salt

-- 3 tablespoons apple cider vinegar
+- 3 TB apple cider vinegar

-- 1/2 cup regular strength chicken broth
+- ½ cup regular strength chicken broth

-- 1/2 cup pure maple syrup
+- ½ cup pure maple syrup

-- 2 tsp coarse ground mustard (with seeds)
+- 2 tsp coarse ground mustard, with seeds

-- 3 tablespoons olive oil, divided
+- 3 TB olive oil, divided

 - Garnish with freshly chopped parsley, if desired

 - Use paper towels to dry excess moisture from pork chops.
 Press seasoning evenly over both sides of the pork chops.
 Set aside.

 - In a saucepan set over medium-high heat, add the apple cider vinegar and reduce it by half.
 Stir in apples, chicken broth, maple syrup, and mustard.
 Bring to a boil and continue boiling (uncovered) until reduced, 6 minutes.
 Turn heat off.
 Add 1/4 tsp table salt, or to taste.
 Keep warm.